Audi A1 hatchback review

 The second generation Audi A1 almost has the luxury supermini class to itself.
 Its only direct rival is the MINI hatchback, with the style-led Fiat 500 existing as a less luxurious and smaller but less expensive alternative too.
 Some buyers may also compare the A1 with other high-spec superminis like the Vignale model of the Ford Fiesta.

 The original A1 arrived in 2010 and since then, standards among 'ordinary' small hatchbacks have risen sharply.
-The latest Volkswagen Polo is classy inside and out, while the SEAT Ibiza and Ford Fiesta rival rule the roost for driver appeal.
+The latest Volkswagen Polo is classy inside and out, while the SEAT Ibiza and Ford Fiesta rule the roost for driver appeal.
 Meanwhile, the A1 stood virtually still in design terms, leaving it looking a little dated next to the newcomers.
-The latest model is unashamedly modern and should still look good after a few years on sale.
+The latest model is unashamedly modern and still looks good after a few years on sale.
+With five doors, the A1 Sportback is also more practical than the original three-door car.

-Audi’s aim is to make the A1 the car that rival manufacturers have to beat in the premium supermini class.
-It's created a small car to excel in terms of comfort and driving pleasure, with cutting-edge style to boot.
-In fact, with three slots above a frameless six-sided grille that recalls the Audi R8 supercar, the humble A1 is arguably among the sportiest looking cars Audi makes today.
+Audi’s aim was to make the A1 the car to beat in the premium supermini class.
+It's created a supermini that excels in terms of comfort and its interior, with cutting-edge style to boot.
+In fact, with three slots above a frameless six-sided grille, designed to evoke memories of the Audi Quattro, the humble A1 is arguably among the sportiest looking cars Audi makes today.

 The cutting-edge interior style of more expensive Audi models has rubbed off on the A1, with the same bold horizontal lines as seen in the hi-tech Audi A8 luxury saloon.
 It may not have the multi-screen layout of more expensive models, but the standard digital dashboard and option of a glossy 10.1-inch MMI infotainment screen put the A1 at the forefront of the supermini class in technology terms.
 You'll find automatic emergency braking (AEB) and lane departure warning fitted as standard too.

 Three petrol engines are on offer but there’s no diesel option.
-The one expected to be most popular, the 115bhp 1.0-litre 30 TFSI, is claimed to return up to 53.3mpg, which is very competitive with the A1’s rivals.
+The one expected to be most popular, the 109bhp 1.0-litre 30 TFSI, is claimed to return up to 53.3mpg, which is very competitive with the A1’s rivals.
 Either side of that is a 94bhp version of the 1.0-litre, badged 25 TFSI, plus a 1.5-litre 35 TFSI with 148bhp.
-A 2.0-litre 40 TFSI offering 197bhp is offered on the top-spec model, which makes it a rival for the Volkswagen Polo GTI and Ford Fiesta ST. This’ll be the hottest version, as a four-wheel-drive S1 is highly unlikely due to emissions regulations.
+A 2.0-litre 40 TFSI offering 197bhp was offered as the top-spec model, rivalling the Volkswagen Polo GTI and Ford Fiesta ST, but this is no longer available.
+A four-wheel-drive Audi S1 also looks highly unlikely due to emissions regulations.

 With an adequate, if not sparkling, 0-62mph time of 10.5 seconds, the 30 TFSI should suit most A1 customers, especially with the smooth-shifting seven-speed dual-clutch S tronic automatic gearbox.